How To Prepare a Business for Sale During the Covid Pandemic: Things to Consider

 The M&A market continues to be buoyant, with buyers actively seeking out investments.
 In the main, this is due to trade buyers need to make acquisitions to shift their business models and create scale and there is private capital looking for a yield which smaller companies can bring.
 Company valuations are holding, however, if your plan to sell your business has been put on hold by the coronavirus, you can take practical steps now that will further increase that worth… So how do you maximise your companies’ value?

-Stand-out in the blue ocean
+Stand-out in the Blue Ocean

 If you look like your competitors, you will not stand out and buyers will have a choice, driving the value of your business down.
 If you can own a niche within a niche, you create barriers to entry and therefore ‘we want, we need’ motivation in buyers.
 That is when buyers are forced to acquire you to ensure market share and or market entry into new ‘blue oceans.’
 Thus, creating and capturing uncontested market space, thereby making competition less relevant and helping boost margin.
 In the COVID era, margins are increasingly pressured, and this is the key counter.
+To prepare a business for sale in the Covid age is to kickstart your blue ocean strategy.

 The coronavirus has shaken previously thought unshakable sectors, whilst others have sailed through.
 Without reinventing yourself, you cannot change your industry, but you can learn from the experience and position your business for future wobbles.
 Seek clients in resilient sectors, embrace remote and online ways of meeting customer needs, and work with suppliers to create more robust and alternative supply chains.